eclipse-californium/californium/README.md

 # Using Californium in Maven Projects

-We are publishing Californium's artifacts for milestones and releases to [Maven Central](https://search.maven.org/search?q=g:org.eclipse.californium%20a:parent%20v:3.10.0).
+We are publishing Californium's artifacts for milestones and releases to [Maven Central](https://search.maven.org/search?q=g:org.eclipse.californium%20a:parent%20v:3.11.0).
-To use the latest released version as a library in your projects, add the following dependency to your `pom.xml` (without the dots):
+To use the latest released version as a library in your projects, add the following dependency to your `pom.xml` (without the dots `...`):

 ```xml
   <dependencies>